Sleep Breathing

 Breathing:

-Restful sleep is the foundation on which our health is built.
+Restorative sleep is the foundation upon which our health is built.
 Breathing during sleep should be silent and effortless through the nose.
-The mouth, nose and jaw are part of the upper respiratory tract and can be positively influenced by orthodontic treatment.
-Such treatments can help to widen constrictions, improve nasal breathing and optimize the function of the airways.
+The mouth, nose, and jaw are part of the upper airways and can be positively influenced by orthodontic treatment.
+Such treatments can help widen constricted areas, improve nasal breathing, and optimize airway function.

 Mechanism:

-In underdeveloped jaws, the airways are often narrowed, which makes breathing through the nose more difficult.
-The body then switches to mouth breathing, which requires more energy and eliminates the natural filtering function of the nose.
-This can affect the quality of sleep and have a negative impact on general health.
+In cases of underdeveloped jaws, the airways are often narrowed, making nasal breathing difficult.
+The body then switches to mouth breathing, which requires more energy and bypasses the nose's natural filtering function.
+This can impair sleep quality and negatively affect overall health.

 Consequences:

-Non-restorative sleep due to increased breathing effort can have a significant impact on health.
-The body remains in a state of increased exertion, which can lead to chronic fatigue, concentration problems and a weakened immune system.
-In the long term, the risk of cardiovascular diseases, metabolic disorders and psychological stress and depression increases.
+Non-restorative sleep due to increased breathing effort can have significant health consequences.
+The body remains in a state of heightened exertion, which can lead to chronic fatigue, concentration problems, and a weakened immune system.
+In the long term, the risk of cardiovascular diseases, metabolic disorders, and psychological burdens such as stress and depression increases.

 Treatment:

-In order to find the right treatment, the cause of the breathing problems must first be accurately diagnosed.
-An interdisciplinary approach in which ENT specialists, sleep physicians and myofunctional therapists work together is crucial.
-Depending on the findings, symptom-relieving measures such as snoring splints or cause-oriented therapies such as DOME, orthognathic surgery or tongue tie release can be used.
+To find the right treatment, the cause of breathing problems must first be accurately diagnosed.
+An interdisciplinary approach involving ENT specialists, sleep physicians, and myofunctional therapists is crucial.
+Depending on the findings, symptom-relieving measures such as snoring splints or cause-oriented therapies like DOME, orthognathic surgery, or a lingual frenectomy may be used.

-DOME (Distraction Osteogenesis Maxillary Expansion) is a modern method for expanding the upper jaw, which is used particularly in adults with a narrow, high-arched palate.
+DOME (Distraction Osteogenesis Maxillary Expansion) is a modern method for expanding the upper jaw, particularly used in adults with a narrow, high-arched palate.
 By expanding the palate, breathing is improved as more space is created in the nasal passages and airflow is optimized.
-This can alleviate sleep problems such as obstructive sleep apnoea and improve the quality of sleep in the long term.
-DOME is particularly suitable for patients who do not respond well to conventional therapies such as CPAP.
+This can alleviate sleep problems such as obstructive sleep apnea and sustainably enhance sleep quality.
+DOME is particularly suitable for patients who do not respond well to conventional therapies like CPAP.

-With a snoring splint, the lower jaw is moved forward, which opens the airways and improves the air supply.
+A snoring splint repositions the lower jaw forward, thereby opening the airways and improving airflow.
 During sleep, the muscles in the throat relax, which can lead to a narrowing of the airways.
-The air then has to flow through this narrower passage, which creates vibrations in the soft tissues such as the palate and uvula - and these vibrations are responsible for the characteristic snoring sound.
+Air then has to flow through this narrower passage, creating vibrations in the soft tissues such as the palate and uvula – and these vibrations are responsible for the characteristic snoring sound.

-A grinding splint is used for bruxism (teeth grinding) to protect the teeth and jaw joints.
-Possible causes of bruxism can be occlusal interference (incorrect contact between the teeth), psychological factors such as stress or anxiety and breathing problems during sleep.
-The custom-made splint helps to reduce pressure on the temporomandibular joint and alleviate discomfort.
+A grinding splint is used for bruxism (teeth grinding) to protect teeth and jaw joints.
+Possible causes of bruxism include occlusal interferences (improper tooth contacts), psychological factors such as stress or anxiety, and breathing problems during sleep.
+The custom-made splint helps reduce pressure on the jaw joint and alleviate discomfort.

 Vienna